Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Energy Mover's Distance as a Tool for Event Classification at Colliders

-Computing the minimal distance implies minimizing the first term of the \cref{eq:EMD}.
+Computing the minimal distance implies minimizing the first term of the \cref{eq:EMD} with respect to the optimal transport, $f_{ij}$.
 We address this by using the Earth Mover's Distance algorithm implemented in the Python Optimal Transport {\texttt{ot}} library~\cite{optimalTransport}.
 Conceptually, the algorithm computes the minimal cost to transform one event into another.
+In practice this corresponds to finding $f_{ij}$ for which \cref{eq:EMD} is minimal.

 The second term of the equation takes into account the total energy $E$ difference between the events $I$ and $J$.
-We study four variations of the distance between events, resulting from the combination of two options: adding the energy term or not and employing or not the $ID(i,j)$ scaler, i.e. setting $ID_{scale}=\{1,2\}$: \begin{itemize} \item $d(I,J)$: $|E_I-E_J|$ not considered and $ID_{scale}=1$ \item $d(I,J){^{ID}}$: $|E_I-E_J|$ not considered and $ID_{scale}=2$ \item $d(I,J){_{\Delta E}}$: $|E_I-E_J|$ considered and $ID_{scale}=1$ \item $d(I,J){_{\Delta E}^{ID}}$: $|E_I-E_J|$ considered and $ID_{scale}=2$ \ . \end{itemize}
+We study four variations of the distance between events, resulting from the combination of two options: adding the energy term or not and employing or not the $ID(i,j)$ scaler, i.e. setting $ID_{scale}=\{1,2\}$: \begin{itemize} \item $d(I,J)$: $|E_I-E_J|$ not considered and $ID_{scale}=1$ \item $d(I,J){^{ID}}$: $|E_I-E_J|$ not considered and $ID_{scale}=2$ \item $d(I,J){_{\Delta E}}$: $|E_I-E_J|$ considered and $ID_{scale}=1$ \item $d(I,J){_{\Delta E}^{ID}}$: $|E_I-E_J|$ considered and $ID_{scale}=2$ \end{itemize}

-Despite which of the aforementioned options is at hand, distances between events of similar topology or kinematics will be short while events yielding different final states will be more separate.
+Despite which of the aforementioned options is at hand, distances between events of similar topology or kinematics will tend to be smaller while events yielding different final states will, in general, have larger distance values.
 This suggests that such an approach could help to differentiate between physical processes, providing an additional tool in tasks that demand high discrimination.
-Its impact could be specially relevant in studies of rare signals, often the case of searches for new physics, where the discriminative performance plays a crucial role.
+Its impact could be especially relevant in studies of rare signals, often the case of searches for new physics, where the discriminative performance plays a crucial role.
 We highlight the adaptable nature of the constructed observables -- distances can be defined regardless of the event topology, the data filters employed or channel to be analysed -- and are therefore suitable for generic and model-independent searches for new physics and for anomaly detection.

-The time performance of the workflow is key to establish its practicability in a real experimental environment where billions of events need to be processed.
-In order to extract discriminative information about the events in a sample with $N$ events, we would, in principle, need to compute the distances between all the pairwise combinations of events in the sample, i.e. $N!/(2(N-2)!)$, which is not feasible even when resourcing to parallel computing and attaining an average processing time of around 1~ms/distance with the Python {\texttt{multiprocessing}} module.